-I am currently a student at the University of Illinois at Chicago, majoring in bioengineering.
+I am currently a M. Eng. mechanical engineering graduate student at the University of California Berkeley.
+I completed my undergraduate degree the University of Illinois at Chicago, majoring in bioengineering.
 I have been tutoring other students since high school and also have experience teaching engineering in a classroom setting.
 I especially enjoy teaching subjects that have a stigma for being difficult or unattainable and strive to change that perception.
 My strengths are math, science and standardized test preparation.

-University of Illinois at Chicago - Current Undergrad, Bioengineering
+Undergraduate Degree: University of Illinois at Chicago - Bachelor of Science, Biomedical Engineering

 ACT Composite: 34

 AP Biology: 4

 AP English Language: 5

 AP US History: 3

 SAT Mathematics Level 2: 800

 SAT Subject Test in Chemistry: 740